team-hdnet/hdnet/doc/background.rst

 Mathematical background
 =======================

-The following sections described some of the underlying mathematics by methods used in `hdnet`.
+The following sections describe some of the underlying mathematics of methods used in `hdnet`.